Alert-ME: An Explainability-Driven Defense Against Adversarial Examples in Transformer-Based Text Classification: Preliminaries and Background

-\subsubsection{Transformer-based Text Classification Models}
+\subsection{Transformer-based Text Classification Models.}

-The transformer architecture was first introduced in the paper ``Attention is All You Need" \cite{vaswani2017attention}, and has since become a popular choice for Natural Language Processing (NLP) tasks.
-The Transformer-based text classifier $T_m$ is a machine learning algorithm that takes as input a sequence $X$ of word embeddings and outputs a probability distribution over the possible class labels $y$.
-The algorithm for $T_m$ is given by Algorithm \ref{algo1}. $T_m$ consists of multiple Transformer layers, each of which has a self-attention sub-layer and a feed-forward sub-layer.
-The $T_m$ takes an input sequence $X$ as input, where each element $x_i$ is a word embedding of dimension $d$.
-The then proceeds to iteratively process the input through the Transformer layers.
-Each layer first computes a self-attention sub-layer, which involves computing a set of $H$ self-attention heads.
-The outputs from all $H$ heads are concatenated and passed through a linear projection to produce the final output for the sub-layer.
-The result is then passed through a residual connection and layer normalization operation before being processed by the feed-forward sub-layer.
-After each layer, the output is updated to be the input for the next layer.
-Once all the layers have been processed, the final output representation $O_N$ is passed through a linear projection and a softmax function to produce a probability distribution over the possible class labels.
-During training, the model is optimized to minimize the cross-entropy loss between the predicted class probabilities and the true class labels.
+The transformer architecture was first introduced by Vaswan \textit{et al.} \cite{vaswani2017attention}, and has since become a popular choice for NLP tasks.
+The transformer-based text classifier $T_m$ is a machine learning algorithm that takes as input a sequence $X$ of word embeddings and goes through multiple Transformer layers to output a probability distribution over the possible class labels $y$.
+Each layer includes a self-attention sub-layer that computes self-attention heads and linearly projects their concatenated outputs.
+Additionally, the model incorporates a residual connection, layer normalization, and feed-forward sub-layer.
+The final output representation $O_N$ undergoes linear projection and softmax function.
+During training, the model optimizes cross-entropy loss using gradient information to minimize disparities with true class labels.